How to Do a Jaw and Face Massage to Relieve Tension and Headaches

 2. Warm Up the Jaw (1–2 minutes)

-- Place your fingertips just below your cheekbones, on the masseter muscle (the thick muscle you feel when you clench your teeth).
+- Place your fingertips just below your cheekbones, on the masseter muscle.
+This is the thick muscle you feel tighten when you clench your teeth.

-- Then, slowly open and close your mouth like a yawn (don’t strain), letting your jaw go loose.
-Repeat 5 times.
+- Then, slowly open and close your mouth like a gentle yawn.
+Do not strain or force the movement.
+Let your jaw go loose and hang heavy.
+Repeat this 5 times to encourage the joint to lubricate and relax.

 3. Release the Temples (1 minute)

-- Place your thumbs on your temples (the soft area just outside your eyes, toward your hairline).
+- Place your thumbs on your temples.
+These are the soft areas just outside your eyes, moving toward your hairline.

-- Apply gentle pressure and make small clockwise circles for 30 seconds, then counterclockwise for 30 seconds.
+- Apply gentle, steady pressure and make small clockwise circles for 30 seconds, then switch to counterclockwise circles for another 30 seconds.

 4. Soothe the Forehead and Brows (1–2 minutes)